ganeshnaidu09/Snake-Game/README.md

 - Real-time score tracking
 - Responsive design for different screen sizes
 - Easy to play and understand
-- It working On laptops only
+- It works On laptops only

 ## Usage
 - Use the arrow keys to control the snake's direction.